-When this requirement is satisfied, the student will submit the paper via the online PhD Publishable Paper Submission Form, which will be verified by the Major Professor.
+As soon as this requirement is satisfied and reviewed by their Supervisory Committee, the student will submit the paper via the online Ph.D.
+Publishable Paper Submission Form, which will be verified by the Major Professor.

 Job Talk

 The job talk requirement must be completed between the successful achievement of the prospectus defense and the last day of the semester before the student enrolls in LIS 8985 Dissertation Defense.
 This requirement is designed to ensure that students learn how to present their research when seeking employment.
 Job talk presentations may be based on the student's dissertation research, research collaborations, or other original research.
 Job talks will be presented to the Proseminar class (LIS6936) and must be scheduled in advance with the instructor.